kardwen/mini-linux-mc/README.md

 nvim ~/.config/tmux/tmux.conf
 ```

-The most important part is to install neofetch and update its configuration to flex on your friends:
+You may also install neofetch and update its configuration:

 ```sh
 sudo apt install neofetch